RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Audience
 --------

-This document is intended for programmers writing application and system software, including operating systems, compilers, loaders, linkers, device drivers, and system utilities.
+This document is intended for programmers writing application and system software, including operating systems, compilers, loaders, linkers,device drivers, and system utilities.
 It assumes that programmers are writing compute-intensive parallel applications (streaming applications) and assumes an understanding of requisite programming practices.

 Organization
 ------------